-“ Initially we travelled a lot for 5 years or so and then the opportunity came up to buy a restaurant just down the road from our home.
+“ Initially we traveled a lot for 5 years or so and then the opportunity came up to buy a restaurant just down the road from our home.
 I had trained in catering for two years in Guernsey so it seemed like a good idea, and it was.
 The restaurant continues to be very successful with all sorts of people and all ages.

 “ It is called Restaurant Can Pere (photo right).
 Our restaurant is nestled in the tiny village of Anyos and overlooked by the 16th century romanesque church of St Christobal. (photo above) We get a lot of gay lads up from Barcelona especially in the ski season.

 “ As for gay life in Andorra, there is always somewhere which is in vogue with the gay lads that live here –and there are quite a few who live here full or part time.
 Some are more open than others, as anywhere.
 People are no different in that regard.

 “ The difficulty for the outsider is that the bar or disco that’s most favoured tends to change like the weather.
 There are two places at the moment but it could be some where else tomorrow.
 There is a website where local lads can meet each other and hook up www.holigays.net or Mingle2.com but it does not advertise bars or restaurants for gay men.